 Skip to Content

 The program includes many exciting activities, beginning with orientation in late May.
 During the summer, there are programs of weekly seminars or panel discussions, closing with the Summer Undergraduate Research Conference and Research Symposium in late July.
-In the fall, in collaboration with the Biosciences Program, we host a Biomedical Pre-Graduate School Conference, timed to coincide with the Pre-Medical School Conference.
+In the fall, in collaboration with the Office of Graduate and Postdoctoral Studies, we host a Biomedical Pre-Graduate School Conference, timed to coincide with the Pre-Medical School Conference.
 To our mutual benefit, alumni Faculty Fellows continue to participate in these events, building stronger intercollegiate ties among primarily undergraduate institutions in Iowa.

-In 2013, with support from the Office of the Provost, we offered Better Futures for Iowans grants to support faculty throughout our state to use our research core facilities as part of a classroom or research experiment that involved undergraduate students.
-Ten awards were made - half for the use of the Central Microscopy Research Facility, Genomics for sequencing, Nuclear Medical Resonance Facility and the High Resolution Mass Spectrometry Facility.
+In 2014-15, we offered Better Futures for Iowans grants to support faculty throughout our state to use our research core facilities as part of a classroom or research experiment that involved undergraduate students.
+Eight awards were made for the use of the Central Microscopy Research Facility, Genomics for sequencing, Nuclear Medical Resonance Facility and the High Resolution Mass Spectrometry Facility.
 Students will participate in sample preparation and the analysis of results - gaining a perspective for the nature of true research, where the answers are not known in advance.
 We plan to offer these again in 2015-16.

-The 2013 Faculty Fellows and student had varied interests at the start of the summer.
+The 2015 Faculty Fellows and student had varied interests at the start of the summer.
 As they describe in their testimonials, their experiences on our campus changed their view of their own future and created stronger ties with the University of Iowa.
 Several students from past classes have pursued Ph.D. or M.D. degrees, or became research assistants or clinical technicians.
-We are collecting the same information from the Class of 2015 and look forward to learning about the next steps of the Class of 2013!
+We are collecting the same information from the Class of 2015 and look forward to learning about their next steps!